-In the course of 2020, the procurement of the two pre-exascale and the four petascale supercomputers was completed.
-In 2021, the MareNostrum5 and Deucalion procurement will be signed.
-In addition, he beginning of the installation of the supercomputers at the hosting sites and their entry into service mark significant milestones for the achievement of an essential objective of the Joint Undertaking.
+In the course of 2020, the procurement of the three pre-exascale and the five petascale supercomputers was completed.
+In 2021, the beginning of the installation of the supercomputers at the hosting sites and their entry into service mark significant milestones for the achievement of an essential objective of the Joint Undertaking.